 Distinguish between DBS courses and others to help you with principle 4.
 There are broadly four categories:

 1. A DBS check is mandatory prior to enrolment.

-2. A DBS check is required for a placement and completion dependent on placement
+2. A DBS check is required for placement and completion depends on placement

 3. A DBS check is required for some placements but alternative placements are available